Skip to main content

 The UVAL protocol

 Documented separately.
-Short version: Understand before asking, Verify by explaining back, Apply by modifying rather than copying, Learn by capturing the insight.
-Exists specifically to fight the tendency to ship code you can’t explain three weeks later.
+The four steps: Understand before asking, Verify by explaining back, Apply by modifying rather than copying, Learn by capturing the insight.
+Written specifically to fight the tendency to ship code you can’t explain three weeks later.

 How to distinguish good from bad velocity